When is The Mandalorian episode 5 released on Disney Plus?

-Wondering when The Mandalorian episode 4 releases on Disney Plus?
+Wondering when The Mandalorian episode 5 releases on Disney Plus?
 New episodes of the show drop every Friday on Disney Plus, with two exceptions: the first episode launched on a Tuesday when the Disney Plus streaming service was released, and the seventh episode will launch on a different day too.
-We'll explain more below.
+We'll explain more as you scroll.

 You can read the official release schedule of The Mandalorian season one below.
 Want to know how to watch The Mandalorian?
 We've got a guide for that.